Studies and Reports > 2017 MN Biennial Report > Public Participation

 4.3 MTO Website

 The Minnesota Transmission Owners have maintained a website (www.minnelectrans.com) for several years now, on which interested persons can obtain various information about ongoing transmission planning efforts.
-Every Biennial Report, for example, is available on that website, as are many different transmission-related studies.
+Biennial Reports going back to 2005 are available on that website, as are many different transmission-related studies.
 There is a contact form on the webpage where visitors can ask questions of utilities about proposed projects.
 Only a handful of questions have ever been submitted using that method.

 The Minnesota Transmission Owners have even developed two short videos detailing items of interest to the general public about transmission lines that are available on the webpage.
 One video describes generally how the transmission planning process is done at utilities in Minnesota.
 The second video describes how to read the Biennial Transmission Report and engage with transmission owning utilities.